DuneGameStudio/DuneNetworking/README.md

-This is an implementation of the C# sockets socketAsyncEventArgs and the packet framing design pattern offering an ultra low latancy C# networking solution.
+This is an implementation of the C# socket's SocketAsyncEventArgs and the packet framing design pattern offering an ultra low latency C# networking solution.